EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/workflow-examples.md

 ## Example 2 - Python ML

-This example demonstrates how to build a container which requires a ML model that would normally be downloaded from the internet when first run.
+This example demonstrates how to build a container which requires a machine learning (ML) model that would normally be downloaded from the internet when first run.

 Such models are typically cached in a hidden directory so it can be difficult to understand how to manually download the model, where to put it, and how to load it.

 The approach we take is to run a sample piece of code during the container build phase, which downloads the model to the hidden cache directory.
 This then becomes part of the container.